bibhask/gut_nek/README.md

 ```

-or, in terms of the passive-scalar field,
+or, in terms of the scalar field,

 ```math
 \mathrm{flux}